 What Are Your Strengths and Weaknesses?
-How to Answer in a Job Interview
+Examples to Use in a Job Interview

 Being asked about your strengths and weaknesses are two of the most common job interview questions you’ll encounter.
-Because these types of personal questions can be critical in helping employers determine who’s the person for the job, knowing how to answer questions like these could easily be the reason someone decides to hire you.
+Because these types of personal questions can be critical in helping employers determine who’s the person for the job, knowing how to answer questions like “what are your strengths” and “what are some of your weaknesses” could easily be the reason someone decides to hire you.

-With the right approach, talking about your biggest strengths can help you put your application in the best light.
-From a similar perspective, talking about your biggest weaknesses can be just as productive, too.
+With the right approach, talking about your biggest strengths in an interview can help you put your application in the best light.
+From a similar perspective, talking about your biggest weaknesses in an interview can be just as productive, too.
 However, without proper preparation, it’s only natural to struggle to answer these deceptively simple questions in a meaningful way.

-Answering interview questions about strengths and weaknesses requires some tact.
+Answering strengths and weaknesses interview questions requires some tact.
 Framing your answer in a particular light can guide your response in a more productive direction.
 For example, when talking about your strengths, it’s often useful to emphasize your transferable skills.

 But don’t choose from among those skills at random.
-Focus on those which are most relevant to the job in question, which you can determine by properly researching the company to which you're applying.
+Focus on examples of strengths which are most relevant to the job in question, which you can determine by properly researching the company to which you're applying.
 You’ll want to have the same focus when talking about your weaknesses.
-Rather than discuss personal weakness, each weakness should relate to the job.
+Rather than discuss personal weakness, each weakness example you give should relate to the job.

 Whether discussing strengths or weaknesses in an interview, it’s also important to maintain a general sense of positivity.
 Everybody excels at something, is weak in some areas, and works to improve in some way.
 Failing to identify deficits won’t convince an employer you don’t have any.
 Regardless of whatever deficits you identify, be sure to also mention the ways you’re working to address them.